Dr-Eberle-Zentrum/Data-projects-with-R-and-GitHub/Projects/KarimMessaoud/Jakobs_solution.md

-statistical tests) it is difficult to pinpoint one group that has benefited the most, however, in the Netherlands the increased education level is very prominent in the 25-34 year old, while in Fiji the increase seems to be most noticeable in the 15-24 year olds.
+statistical tests) it is difficult to pinpoint one group that has benefited the most, however, in the Netherlands the increased education level is very prominent in the 25-34 year old, while in Fiji the increase seems to be most noticeable in the age group of 15-24 year olds.